 Do a pre-ride check

-Check the bike’s tire pressure; try the grip bell; and if you’re riding at night, check that the front and rear lights are illuminated.
+Adjust the seat height; try the grip bell; and if you’re riding at night, check that the front and rear lights are illuminated.

 Make it easy for the traffic around you.
 Don’t make unexpected turns that put yourself and others in danger.
 Ride at a steady pace so other vehicles can anticipate your movement.

 Wear a helmet